jeka-dev/jeka/dev.jeka.core/src/main/doc/Getting Started.md

 }

 ```
-Open a  console/:terminal in _sample1_ directory and execute `jerkar displayGoogle`.
+Open a  console/:terminal in _sample1_ directory and execute `jeka displayGoogle`.
 You should see the Google source displayed.

-Execute `jerkar help` and the output should mention your new method.
+Execute `jeka help` and the output should mention your new method.

 ```
 ...